umr4nlp/umr-guidelines/guidelines.md

 **UMR modal values:** UMR currently has three modal relations that are annotated at the sentence level, even though the final modal dependency structure functions at the document level:

 * `:modal-strength`: Indicates the epistemic strength relation (degree of confidence/certainty) between a conceiver and an event or between a conceiver and an embedded conceiver.
-* `:modpred`: Indicates the relation between a modal complement-taking predicate and its complement.
+* `:modal-predicate`: Indicates the relation between a modal complement-taking predicate and its complement.
 * `:quote`: Indicates the relation between a reported event and the speech predicate.

 **Differences between AMR and UMR**